 Prior to joining the firm, Michael was an associate and partner at the large regional law firm Stites & Harbison PLLC (2015-2018).
 He also was an associate (2010-2014) at the international law firm Debevoise and Plimpton LLP in New York.
 Michael served from 2013-2014 as a Special Assistant Federal Defender in the United States District Court for the Southern District of New York where he was court-appointed counsel for criminal defendants.

 - New York

-- United States Bankruptcy Court for the Southern District of New York
+- U.S. Bankruptcy Court Southern District of New York

 - New York Law School, New York, New York